-Class A shares commenced operations on May 16, 2013.
-Class C, Class R2, Class R4, and Class R6 shares commenced operations on March 27, 2015.
-Returns shown prior to a class's commencement date are those of Class A shares, except that they do not include sales charges and would be lower if they did.
-Returns for Class C, Class R2, Class R2, Class R4, and Class R6 shares would have been substantially similar to returns of Class A shares because each share class is invested in the same portfolio of securities and returns would differ only to the extent that expenses of the classes are different.
-To the extent expenses of a class would have been higher than expenses of Class A shares for the periods shown, performance would have been lower.
+Class NAV shares commenced operations on October 17, 2005.
+Class A, Class C, Class I, Class R2, Class R4, and Class R6 shares of the fund commenced operations on May 27, 2015.
+Returns shown prior to a class's commencement date are those of Class NAV shares, except that they include applicable sales charges.
+Returns for Class A, Class C, Class I, Class R2, Class R4, and Class R6 shares would have been substantially similar to returns of Class NAV shares because each share class is invested in the same portfolio of securities and returns would differ only to the extent that expenses of the classes are different.
+To the extent expenses of a class would have been higher than expenses of Class NAV shares for the periods shown, performance would have been lower.